OIDC¶

 ,phone

-- Custom Requirements: Must include
+Custom Requirements: Must include

 openid

-, others can be customized but the result must containemail
+, others can be customized, but the result must containemail

-, optionally returningphone_number
+, optionally returnphone_number

 .